 A combination of the University’s reputation and the School’s supportive staff saw Lindsay Morris decide to pursue a PhD in Statistics.

 Lindsay finds Wellington to be a fantastic place to live.
 He loves the mixture of hills, city, and sea, and says the people are welcoming, supportive, and fun.
 “Wellington is inclusive of a wide range of cultures, ethnicities, creeds and identities, which is important to someone being a part of the rainbow community.
 The staff that work in the School of Mathematics and Statistics are, in my opinion, second to none.
-They are supportive, inclusive, intelligent and friendly.
+They are supportive, inclusive, intelligent and friendly," he comments.

 “I’ve been fortunate to tutor undergraduate statistics courses.
 I love teaching, and nothing is more satisfying than seeing a student go from struggle to success.
 One day, I would like to return as a lecturer but, before then, I want to be a statistical consultant.
 This would allow me to work with a wide variety people and interesting datasets.”